ChuchuAccount/ChuchuCode/README.md

 You can run the notebook using **Google Colab** or any local Python environment.

 ## Acknowledgement
-This project has benefitted from the conversations at the Digital Technology for Sustainability Symposium at Duke Kunshan University on April 18 and the later virtural contact.
-We especially thank Prof. Charles Chang and Prof. Fan Liang for their insights that helped improve the work, and the conference organizers Profs.
-Luyao Zhang for making the symposium happen.
-Also for the two guest lecturer, Dongping and David, for their kindness and guidance.
-Last but not least, my fellow classmates, I really appreciate their support, discussion and peer review.
+This project has benefitted from the conversations and feedback received during the Digital Technology for Sustainability Symposium at Duke Kunshan University on April 18.
+We especially thank Prof. Fan and Prof. Chang for their valuable insights that helped improve this work.
+We also appreciate the feedback from classmates and the guidance of Prof. Luyao Zhang, the instructor of INFOSCI 301 – Data Visualization and Information Aesthetics.
+Additionally, the guest lectures throughout the course and discussions at the Zhouzhuang Mystery of Life Museum field trip provided important perspectives that shaped the final project.